pierrotm777/SoundModule_Teensy4.0-version/README.md

 ## Introduction
 For build this module we use the [Teensy-Variable-Playback](https://github.com/newdigate/teensy-variable-playback) library with a Teensy 4.0.

-Sound Module for Rc boat and Plane.
+This Sound Module is primarily intended for model boats, trucks, tractors, tanks, and backhoe loaders, but can also be configured for aircraft.

 This module can:
 - vary the engine sound based on engine speed.